← Back to blog

 Calibration.
 After the three questions, rate your certainty honestly.
 If you are not certain, you verify out-of-band before acting.
 If you are certain but have not verified out-of-band on a consequential action, downgrade your certainty and verify anyway.

-For any consequential action, the email itself is never sufficient evidence.
-Verification happens through a separate channel: a known phone number, a known portal, a walk to a desk, a conversation in a tool the attacker cannot impersonate.
-This rule survives AI-generated content, authentication-passing infrastructure, and convincing pretexts because it does not rely on the email to prove anything.
+For any consequential action, the incoming channel is never sufficient evidence.
+Not the email in your inbox, not the caller on the line, not the face on the video call, not the account the message came from, not the document you were just handed.
+Verification happens through a separate, known channel: a known phone number, a known portal, a walk to a desk, a conversation in a tool the attacker cannot impersonate.
+This rule survives AI-generated content, authentication-passing infrastructure, cloned voices, convincing pretexts, plausible faces, and compromised accounts, because it does not rely on the channel to prove anything.

-The Phase 1 finding that passing SPF and DKIM reduced detection from 86.8 percent to 76.0 percent is the strongest argument for this rule I know of.
+The Phase 1 finding, that passing SPF and DKIM reduced email detection from 86.8 percent to 76.0 percent, is the strongest empirical argument for this rule I have in hand.
+It is an email-specific finding, but the behavioral pattern (a trusted signal makes the target quieter rather than safer once attackers have learned to produce it) generalizes naturally to any channel where the attacker has learned to pass the controls.
 Clean is not safe.
 Clean is quiet.
 Those are different things.

 Where this sits relative to prior frameworks